Compression Molding Service for Molded Rubber Parts

 Silicone Rubber

-Silicone rubber is a high-performance material commonly used in compression molding due to its excellent thermal stability, flexibility, and electrical insulation properties.
-It can withstand a wide temperature range from -100°F to 500°F, making it ideal for both high and low temperature applications.
-Silicone rubber is also highly resistant to UV, ozone, and weathering, ensuring long-term durability in outdoor and harsh environments.
+Silicone rubber has excellent thermal stability, flexibility, and electrical insulation properties.
+It is also highly resistant to UV, ozone, and weathering.
+It can withstand a wide temperature range making it ideal for both high and low temperature applications.

-In compression molding, silicone rubber is often used to create seals, gaskets, and custom parts for industries such as automotive, medical, and consumer electronics.
-Its biocompatibility, non-toxic nature, and ability to maintain flexibility make it a popular choice for critical applications, where high performance and safety are essential.
+Silicone rubber molding is often used to produce seals, gaskets, and custom parts for industries such as automotive, medical, and consumer electronics.

 EPDM